zackstout/beatles-songwriting/README.md

 - Twist and shout, 1:08
 - Devil in her Heart, 0:24
-- Anna (go to him), intro
+- Anna (go to him), intro/all
 - What you're doing (intro)
 - Besame Mucho, coming out of chorus, and all the high string chord comping, and really all throughout
-- I feel Fine, intro
+- ✅ I feel Fine, intro
 - It won't be long
 - One after 909
 - Rocky raccoon (the vocalization I guess)